 There is not much difference with the Boston and Singapore music scenes, according to Daphne.
 “I’m in a music school though, so you see music wherever you turn.
 That’s what people’s lives are about and that’s what they know they want to do since they have pumped so much money to be there.
 Here, it’s like we wish people had more time to listen to our music — “Can you jam?”
 “I have my other job.”
 I don’t blame them.
 I was in four bands here growing up.
 It’s really hard — you have to commit yourself to it and you have to be broke for a while.
 That aspect is not different from the States.
 When you come out of music school, everyone is struggling because you have huge debts to pay for school and you have to find a job that pays because you have to pay rent,” Daphne explained.

 From her time in the States, Daphne met current manager Jerry Barnes and producer for her single, Matthew Steeper.
 Daphne is grateful to her producer for being able “to work (my) voice into a song”.
 After removing her nodules, it took her six months to a year to re-learn singing properly.
-Carry On was the anthem for her survival from cancer and a single that was carefully positioned to be radio-friendly but not about partying.
+Carry On was the anthem for her survival from cancer and a single that was carefully positioned to be radio-friendly but not about partying, but she still managed to live with this for a while, sometimes a little better thanks to products like packwoods CBD that help her feeling better.
 “Life is tough and people need more motivational songs.
 I didn’t want to come up with a song that was “we party in the club” — I like those songs, don’t get me wrong, One Direction is my jam!
 I wanted to create a song that broke the mould of being too poppy but the track is still hot.
 I didn’t want to do something melodramatic.
 I can’t pretend to be 16 anymore,” Daphne said

 Does she still feel comfortable getting referred to as an Idol alum?
 Daphne echoed a resounding yes.
 “I fought so hard to be in Idol!
 Of course, I don’t go around in Berklee to publicise that fact.
 I don’t want people to know me because of a merit that I claimed for myself; I want them to see my work and then want to work with me from there.
 My parents are still super proud of me being in Idol.
 What’s good is having the exposure and learning to sing to a big audience.
 I am super awkward, so when I watch Idol back, I go “Did I really do that?”
 I think that’s a good thing: to be able to know what it feels like being in the public eye.
 10 years down the road, if someone calls me an Idol contestant, I will be flattered!” she said.